 What does a deep muscle relief massage aim to achieve?

 A deep muscle relief massage aims to realign the different layers of muscle tissue particularly the deepest of the layers.
-It also treats the tendons – the tail of the muscle – and the surrounding ligaments to relieve spasm, promote suppleness thus easing pain and discomfort.
+It also treats the tendons – the tail of the muscle – and the surrounding ligaments to relieve spasms, and promote suppleness thus easing pain and discomfort.

 Via the limbic system in the brain, the chosen oils also influence blood pressure, mood, anxiety and emotion so the dual approach of essential oils really is unbeatable.